 An application to see the exam must be made within 5 working days of the release of results.

-The student must first register their request to see their exam with the Course Convenor.
-The Course Convenor may fix a time at which all students wishing to see their exams will be able to do so.
+The student must first register their request to see their exam with the Course Convenor via email or through the www.unsw.to/webform.
+The Course Convenor will arrange a time for all students wishing to inspect their exams to do so.
 The Course Convenor may refuse to allow access to the exams at other times.